wq2a/Cloud/README.md

 Before run the server you need to run mysql first, but no need to create the database.

 ## 1. Introduction
+Recently the cloud computing paradigm has been receiving significant excitement and attention in the media.
+There exist an increasing number of large companies that are offering cloud computing infrastructure products and service.
+Cloud database concept is start from sequence that shares a file between two (or many) different servers.
+In the paper, we have researched fundamental technique, socket programming, database and security, and made a demo cloud database server.
+For the demo program, we set three specific aims and all implementation is used by Java.

+- Specific Aim 1 We will implement client/server model with TCP/IP socket programming.
+- Specific Aim 2 We will develop convenient user interface.
+- Specific Aim 3 We will implement server synchronization for cloud computing.

 ![Cloud Architecture](images/cloud_architecture.png)

 ### Client